MarouaneAEF/Neural-E-M-/README.md

 # Running Process of a Bernoulli Parameterization Version of the Spatial K-Mixture Data Type

-To run the RNN-EM training experiment, execute the following command (en mode "spectateur"):
+To run the RNN-EM training experiment, execute the following command:
 ```
 $> chmod u+x run_experience.sh
 $> ./run_experience.sh